MarceloCambraia/pong-2d/README.md

 If using the built version, navigate to the Build folder and run the executable (Pong2D.exe on Windows or the equivalent for your OS).

+## How to Play

+Player 1 Controls: Use the W and S keys to move the paddle up and down.

+Player 2 Controls: Use the Up Arrow and Down Arrow keys to move the paddle up and down.

+CPU Mode: Press Space to switch Player 2 back to CPU control.

 ## How It Was Programmed
 The game logic includes collisions between the ball, walls and the paddles.